Google Pixel 7a rumours: What's the story so far?

-(Pocket-lint) - Google's Pixel 7 and Pixel 7 Pro were revealed during an event in October 2022, refining the design set by the Pixel 6 and Pixel 6 Pro and upgrading the hardware to the second generation of the company's in-house Tensor chip.
+Google's Pixel 7 and Pixel 7 Pro were revealed during an event in October 2022, refining the design set by the Pixel 6 and Pixel 6 Pro and upgrading the hardware to the second generation of the company's in-house Tensor chip.

 The two excellent devices aren't likely to be the last we will hear from Google until the Pixel 8 and 8 Pro though.
 There continue to be plenty of rumours surrounding the Pixel Fold, and we've already heard quite a bit about the mid-range Pixel 7a too.